The Outremont borough is located in the middle of the island of Montreal. On January 1, 2006, the city of Outremont merged with the City of

 Montreal.
 Outremont then ceased to exist as an autonomous municipality

-and became a borough, one out of 19 and and part of the City of Montreal.
+and became a borough, one out of the 19 boroughs of the City of Montreal.

 The borough is predominantly residential with three commercial streets, each with its own variety of boutiques, restaurants and professional offices.

 Van Horne Avenue between Pratt and Hutchison, Bernard Avenue between Rockland and Hutchison and Laurier Avenue between Cote-Sainte-Catherine and Hutchison.

 The borough does not have an industrial park despite the fact that several companies involved in the new technologies such as virtual worlds, website games, human-computer interface, computer animation and interactive computer installations did chose Outremont for their business activities and location.

 Outremont is a beautiful and elegant neighborhood located in the middle of the Island of Montreal.
 An Outremont borough mostly French and a City of Westmount mostly English that are similar and that both offer large green spaces, beautiful parks and thousands of trees.

 For instance, the socioeconomic high profile of the Outremont population provides a wide range of business opportunities to entrepreneurs and to a wide range of specially design goods and services .